links >>The U. S. National Debt Is $17.4 Trillion! << links

 Here is a neat way to understand President Obama's proposed budget cuts.

-Large tax increases are coming in 2013.
+Large federal tax increases just keep on coming.
 Learn and be prepared.
 Here is an article explaining part of the situation.

 The Federal Government doesn't do anything well.
 It's inefficient, wastefull, slow, prone to fraud, and ineffective.
 Examples?
 How well did the Securities and Exchange Commission monitor the Madoff situation; how well did FEMA handle Katrina; how well does the INS handle the immigration problem; how well the FDA inspects the food industry, the bailout fiasco....
 Government cannot provide a service better than you can arrange it for yourself.
 Why would you trust the Federal Government to take care of your health or retirement?
 Government waste examples.

 Here is a great example of Government efficiency in operating a project.